OpenClaw × Byoky

 That's the whole setup.
 Run OpenClaw as you normally would — every LLM call routes through your wallet.

-Inside OpenClaw, the /byoky command shows the bridge status and which providers are connected:
+Inside OpenClaw, the /byoky command shows bridge status and lists every connected provider:

 /byoky